 When a concern about a child's welfare or safety is raised it will be discussed with the designated lead and recorded.
 The designated lead will decide if the concern should be shared with another agency or kept on record in case future concerns arise.
 The reason for the decision will be noted alongside the record.
-All staff have access to the myConcern logging system which is used in school to electronically manage any reported concerns.
+All staff have access to the secure myConcern logging system which is used in school to electronically manage any reported concerns.
+All staff are registered as trusted users and can both log and see their concerns.
+Deputy Designated Safeguarding Leads have access to the majority of functions, with the Designated Safeguarding Lead being the manager of the system and having full function access.